SandraHKannerberg/degree-project/README.md

 - Open Terminal and navigate to the repo/project folder

-- Navigate to clientfolder within the repo by running the command: </br>
+- Navigate to client folder within the repo by running the command: </br>

       cd client